tsmx/express-jwt-validator/README.md

 ## Configuration options

-When requiring in the middlware with...
+When requiring in the middleware with...

 ```js
 const verifyToken = require('@tsmx/express-jwt-validator')({ /* configuration object */ });